2025 Policy Agenda

 State

-End Deep Child Poverty for All: Lift CalWORKs grants above deep poverty (50% FPL) for all households, including CalWORKs households that have family members who are not eligible due to immigration status, receipt of SSI/SSP, or other reasons.
+End Deep Child Poverty: Lift CalWORKs grants above deep poverty (50% FPL) for all households, including those with family members who are ineligible due to immigration status, receipt of SSI/SSP, or sanction.

 Federal